zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 By completing this tutorial, you will learn:

- - something
+ - Initialize a new project
- - something
+ - Setting up a dev container
- - something
+ - Run your first Golang code

 ## **Prerequisites**